 The faculty/staff team shown on this page is a sample of the individuals who may lead your specific program.
 Faculty and coordinators are subject to change to accommodate each program’s unique schedule and locations.

 Kelly trained as a social anthropologist at the University of Cape Town and the University of Oxford.
 Her work has focused on urban social movements, particularly in a comparative context between apartheid and post-apartheid South Africa.
 She has focused on the struggle for socioeconomic rights and education as well as political culture and masculinities in Africa.
-Her fieldwork was supported by the Commonwealth Foundation and was conducted in the township of Soweto, Johannesburg, where she worked with a group of community organizers mobilizing against the privatization of water and electricity.
-Kelly has extensive teaching experience in social anthropology, having developed and taught courses on interdisciplinary research methods and the anthropology of development, politics, and medicine.
-She has also worked in the development world for many years, in the fields of education reform and advocacy.
-More recently, Kelly worked for a major private philanthropy foundation, managing a portfolio of grants to organizations working on education and child rights in sub-Saharan Africa.
+Her fieldwork was supported by the Commonwealth Foundation and was conducted in the township of Soweto, outside of Johannesburg, where she worked with a group of community organizers mobilizing against the privatization of water and electricity.
+She has extensive teaching experience in social anthropology, particularly the anthropology of development, political anthropology, medical anthropology, and interdisciplinary research methods.
+She has also worked in the development world for many years, in the field of education advocacy.
+More recently, she worked for a philanthropy foundation, managing a portfolio of grants to organizations working on education and child rights in sub-Saharan Africa.
 Kelly has a long association with this program, as both traveling faculty and local faculty.
-She lives in Cape Town with her husband and son.
+She lives in Cape Town.

 Anna Gail Caunca, MA, Program Manager